Working with containers in CSC's computing environment

 - Shorter startup times: As containers have less overhead (no need to load OS!), they can be launched quite quickly.
 For example, when working with large Python environments, you can easily see a difference in start-up times between a containerized environment and the application installed directly on the shared file system using Conda.
 This applies especially when running at scale on an HPC system.

 - File I/O throughput: Deploying I/O intensive jobs on HPC systems is a major issue for Lustre file systems.
 While containers might not provide a full solution, the fact that containerized applications start from a single image file results in significantly fewer requests to the Lustre server nodes (OSS and MDS) compared to Conda-based installations, which read an excessive number of files each time an application is launched.
-SquashFS images can also be used together with Singularity containers to create compact images of your dataset that are interpreted as a single file by Lustre.
+SquashFS images can also be used together with Apptainer containers to create compact images of your dataset that are interpreted as a single file by Lustre.

 - Portability and reproducibility: Containerized applications can be deployed easily in different computing environments and they run the same way regardless of where they are deployed.